Go directly to [1]

 The Civil Code of Québec provides four protection measures to address incapacity in a person of full age.
 These measures vary according to the severity of the incapacity and whether it is permanent or temporary.
 They may concern:

-Although not strictly speaking a form of protective supervision, the mandate in case of incapacity allows the incapacitated person to be looked after and their property to be administered in their best interests.
+Although not strictly speaking a form of protective supervision, the protection mandate allows the incapacitated person to be looked after and their property to be administered in their best interests.

-This measure is in a special category because it carries out the person's own wishes.
-While they were lucid, the person drew up a mandate in case of incapacity, and appointed someone or several people to look after them and their property.
+This measure is in a special category because it carries out the person’s own wishes.
+While they were lucid, the person drew up a protection mandate, and appointed someone or several people to look after them and their property.
 In order to take effect, the mandate has to be homologated.

 The mandate and protective supervision with an advisor to a person of full age are the only two measures under which the protected person continues to exercise their rights themselves.
 However, if for example, someone is able to prove that at the time they signed a contract, the person was incapable of giving free and informed consent, the court could order annulment of the act.